GoogleCloudPlatform/fda-mystudies/documentation/architecture_overview.md

 Some of the terms used in the document and to what they refer:

 1. Participant - A mobile app user is referred to as a participant when he/she enrolls into a study and is associated with a unique participant id.
 A single mobile app user can be associated with multiple studies and is a unique participant in each study
+1. Administrator - Users of the Study Builder UI and Participant Manager UI are referred to as administrators.
+These administrators could be researchers, clinical coordinators or be associated with other non-participant roles
 1. Study Content – All the content that is required to carry out a study (e.g. study eligibility criteria, consent forms, questionnaires, response types, etc.)
 1. Response Data – Responses provided by a participant to questionnaires and activities set up as the part of a study